Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

     generate 3 different texts, separate them with a pipe | symbol
     """
 ```
-As you can see, to variate the generated texts, we generate 3 different texts, separated by the pipe symbol.
+As you can see, to variate texts, we generate 3 different texts, separated by the pipe symbol.

-Another approach to generate variate texts is to define different **scenarios**, **features**, **users** and generate texts for each combination of them.
+Another approach to variate generated texts is to define different **scenarios**, **features**, **users** and generate texts for each combination of them.

 for further info see the excellent articles by Hamel Husain: [A framework for generating realistic test data](https://hamel.dev/blog/posts/field-guide/#a-framework-for-generating-realistic-test-data)